-Your child should come to school ready for Forest School, but bring in their normal uniform to change into.
+Your child should come to school ready for Forest School, please check the weather beforehand and dress them appropriately.

 - sturdy footwear/wellies

-- trousers/top warm enough for the weather (we may get messy, so not your Sunday best)
+- trousers/tops, warm enough for the weather (we may get messy, so not your Sunday best)

 - hat/scarf/gloves if necessary

-Please note that we will run Forest School sessions in all weathers except extreme conditions where safety could be an issue.
+Please note that Forest School sessions dun in all weathers except extreme conditions where safety could be an issue.
 So come prepared!